themangokid/tk20_smart_homes/README.md

 + 3 People are assigned
 + One person checks the 3D Models if they are okay
 + Second person imports the 3D Models into a program
-+ Third person is the debugger
++ Third person is the debugger/assistant

 ## Leads
 + Emil, Linus, Markus